bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
-Above provides a no code Digital Operations environment to mirror key data from your back office systems—and allow anyone to develop above it and collaborate with business teams and partner.
+Above provides a no code Digital Operations environment to mirror key data from your back office systems—and allow anyone to develop above it and share data with business and partners.

           Once in this environment, real-time analytics and workflow can be